tgagor/java-tuner/README.md

-# java-tuner
+# Java Tuner for Containers

 A small, statically linked CLI tool that simplifies tuning of Java applications for containerized environments.
 It automatically detects available CPU and memory resources, then generates optimal JVM options to improve performance and reliability.

 ## What does it do?

-`java-tuner` inspects your container or host environment to determine CPU and memory limits, then outputs recommended JVM flags.
+`java-tuner` inspects your container or host environment to determine CPU and memory limits, then sets recommended JVM flags.
 These flags help Java applications run efficiently by:

 - Setting memory usage based on available RAM and a configurable percentage.
 - Configuring JVM to use the correct number of CPUs.